 Learning the importance of empathy.
 For one participant, the slow piece of solo instrumental Chinese music was perceived as expressing sadness, and evoked epiphanies of learning about empathy and sympathy: “because it’s very sad… make me feel sad and I remember the experience when I have travelled… and I saw the very old lady… and she sold something, cucumber or something in the basket.
 I feel uncomfortable, I want to help them… sympathetic…. it was not good way to do that, I wanted to give the original price to buy all of them, not all of them, some of them… now, maybe in some cities… I also saw some, some situations like this where some poor guy er pick up some, pick up some boxes someone’s thrown it and you know it’s quite like rubbish but he picked up and eat something from it so make me er sympathetic er show sympathetic to him… [I – But do you learn that?
 Or is that just a feeling?]
-No I learn now, I want to maybe in the future I got some little rich, although I can, maybe I can be the richest person but I wanted to go in to the mountain and help some children” [F].
+No I learn now, I want to maybe in the future I got some little rich, although I can, maybe I can be the richest person but I wanted to go in to the mountain and help some children” [3B].

-Narratives of learning the importance of certain aspects of character
+Narratives of learning the importance of developing features of character

-Another type of narrative of learning experience recalled through music concerned aspects of character.
-These participants’ narratives stressed the importance of certain features of character or personality and their experience of learning the value of these qualities.
+Another type of narrative of learning experience recalled through music concerned developing aspects of character.
+These participants’ narratives stressed the importance of their understanding of certain features of character and their experience of developing them and learning their value.
+There are dimensions here which might be overlooked in more conventional approaches to researching learning and narrative.

 Optimism.
-One participant responded to the Chinese piece of music paired with a Western piece of repetitive tempo and rhythm, by emphasizing the value of the need to be optimistic: “when I heard this music… remind me should optimistic with my life… similar as the first music I need to hurry up I need to keep steps everyday…” [B].
+One participant responded to the Chinese piece of music paired with a Western piece of repetitive tempo and rhythm, by emphasizing the value of the need to be optimistic: “when I heard this music… remind me should optimistic with my life… similar as the first music I need to hurry up I need to keep steps everyday…” [1B].

-Being uncomplaining, patient and not arguing with others.
-In response to the reflective solo piano Western piece, one participant envisaged peaceful places with family memories: “from this music I know that there is one thing that is, people cannot complain all the difficulties… In life in worker, such as, this music let me feel there’s a picture such as sunshine in the grassland… And very peaceful world I like this peaceful world yeh so just er, remind my life when I stay with my grandmother… And stay with her … And her dogs, not, not noisy, very peaceful and very, how to say word… I learn it, people can not complain anything… the mood should be peaceful, not complain everything… if you fail your exam, that’s fine, if you, if some, some people near to you was dead that’s fine just keep your life going and… no arguing with others, no fighting and, such as the assessment don’t need the highest level… Just the medium level is OK” [I].
+Learning resilience and patience.
+In response to the reflective solo piano Western piece, one participant envisaged peaceful places with family memories: “from this music I know that there is one thing that is, people cannot complain all the difficulties… In life in worker, such as, this music let me feel there’s a picture such as sunshine in the grassland… And very peaceful world I like this peaceful world yeh so just er, remind my life when I stay with my grandmother… And stay with her … And her dogs, not, not noisy, very peaceful and very, how to say word… I learn it, people can not complain anything… the mood should be peaceful, not complain everything… if you fail your exam, that’s fine, if you, if some, some people near to you was dead that’s fine just keep your life going and… no arguing with others, no fighting and, such as the assessment don’t need the highest level… Just the medium level is OK” [5A].